libretro/RetroArch/README.md

 These modelines are more accurate giving exact hz.
 However, some games may have unwanted results.
 This is due to mid-scanline resolution changes on the original hardware.
 For the best results super resolutions are the way to go.

-## CRT resolution switching & Mame
+## CRT resolution switching & MAME

-Some arcade resolutions can be a lot different.
-There is resolution detection to ensure mame games will be displayed in the closest available resolution but drawn at their native resolution within this resolution.
-Meaning that the mame game will look just like the original hardware.
+Some arcade resolutions can be very different from consumer CRTs.
+There is resolution detection to ensure MAME games will be displayed in the closest available resolution but drawn at their native resolution within this resolution.
+Meaning that the MAME game will look just like the original hardware.

-Mame roms that run in a vertical aspect like DoDonPachi need to be rotated within mame before resolution switching and aspect correction will work.
-Do this before enabling CRT switchRes so that Retroarch will run in your desktop resolution.
-Once you have roted any games that may need it switch CRT SwitchRes on.
+MAME ROMs that run in a vertical aspect like DoDonPachi need to be rotated within MAME before resolution switching and aspect correction will work.
+Do this before enabling CRT SwitchRes so that RetroArch will run in your desktop resolution.
+Once you have rotated any games that may need it turn CRT SwitchRes on.